SNTSVV/DAMAT_Tutorial/README.md

 ### Installing DAMAt

 *DAMAt* is not included in this repository.
 You can clone its source code from this repo <https://github.com/SNTSVV/DAMAT>.
 *DAMAt* is contained in the *damat-pipeline* folder.
 Is in that folder that every step of the pipeline will take place.
-From now on, when we write commands, we will refer to the folder *damat-pipeline* as *$DAMAT_PIPELINE* so that you can export an environment variable with the correct path and follow along by copying and pasting the commands.
+From now on, when we write commands, we will refer to the folder *damat-pipeline* that is present in the DAMAT repository as *$DAMAT_PIPELINE* so that you can export an environment variable with the correct path and follow along by copying and pasting the commands.
+The scripts contained in *damat-config* are configuration files for DAMAT and must be copied in the *damat-pipeline* folder in place of the placeholders that are present when you clone the repository.
-You should copy the scripts contained in *damat-config* to the *$DAMAT_PIPELINE* folder using the following commands:
+You can do that using the following commands:

 ```shell
 cp damat-config/DAMAt_run_tests.sh $DAMAT_PIPELINE/DAMAt_run_tests.sh